scylladb/scylla-cloud-getting-started/docs/source/build-with-java.md

 }
 ```

-### 3.3 Inserting data
+### 3.3 Insert data

-Now that you have created a keyspace and a table, you need to insert some songs to populate the table.
+Now that you have created a keyspace and a table, insert some songs to populate the table.

 ```java
 import com.datastax.driver.core.Cluster;